arza-zara/Sopel-modules/README.md

 yle.py
 ------
 Finds the latest news from [yle.fi](http://yle.fi/uutiset/) and outputs the articles if wanted.
-I made this module just because and it really isn't very convenient for actually checking the news.
+I made this module just for the lols and it really isn't very convenient for actually checking the news.